syncfusion-content/javascript-docs/js/Grid/Cell.md

 ## ClipMode

-When the cell value contains a long text that is not fit into the grid column cell, the `clipMode` property is used.
+When the cell value contains a long text that will not fit into the grid column cell, the `clipMode` property is used.
 By using the `clipMode`, the cell value will be displayed with ellipsis or with clipped content when the text overflows inside a column cell.

 N> 1.
 By default the `clipMode` will be set as `clip`.

 N> 2.
 For [`clipMode`] property you can assign either `string` value (`ellipsis`)  or `enum` value (`ej.Grid.ClipMode.Ellipsis`).